Callie and Her Journey with Lyme

 God had a Plan for Me

 God blessed me by allowing me to understand that He had a plan for this illness right before I entered into the most challenging time in my life.
-I can never communicate how gracious He is for doing so, this enabled to rely on Him wholly during this time.
+I can never communicate how gracious He is for doing so, this enabled me to rely on Him wholly during this time.
 My physical difficulties began when I started taking some powerful oral antibiotics to fight off the Lyme.
 I reached the point where I was taking roughly 15 pills a day.

-During Lyme treatment with antibiotics your body can respond in weird ways, and often you have to go through phases of feeling worse before you can feel any better.
+During Lyme treatment with antibiotics, your body can respond in weird ways, and often you have to go through phases of feeling worse before you can feel any better.
 For me, this meant I would wake up for school in the morning and be unable to sit up.
 I’m not exaggerating when I say I couldn’t move.
-There would be days that I would make it to school, but I would be sitting in my desk, and I would be in so much pain that I would be on the verge of tears or would literally be unable to hold my head up without using my hands because of how badly my neck hurt.
+There would be days that I would make it to school, but I would be sitting at my desk, and I would be in so much pain that I would be on the verge of tears or would literally be unable to hold my head up without using my hands because of how badly my neck hurt.